Special Educational Needs

 How do we support children with social, emotional and mental health difficulties?

 When appropriate, a CAF referral will be completed with the parents.
-If this is accepted, regular Family Network Meetings (FNM) meetings will take place.
+If this is accepted, regular Family Network Meetings (FNM) will take place.
 These are led by a Family Support Worker (FSW) and all the agencies involved in supporting the child meet to discuss progress, further actions and next steps.

 How do we support children who have SEND to engage with those who don’t?